 Faculty autonomy is also guaranteed within the structure of the HEI.
-The Faculty Council is the representative body of a faculty, consisting of the academic staff and representatives of the students' self-governing body (not less than 25% of the Council's members).
-The Faculty Council elects a Dean.
+The Faculty Council is the representative body of a faculty, consisting of the academic staff and representatives of the students' self-governing body (not less than 25 % of the Council's members).
+The Faculty Council elects a dean.

 A new structural unit at public HEIs defined by law is the Quality Assurance Service with subunits at faculty level, ensuring systematic evaluation of educational and research activities, as well as upgrading staff qualifications.

-Private HEIs are free to structure their own governing bodies.
+Private HEIs, as well as stately founded HEIs with the NNLE status, are free to structure their own governing bodies.